AI-Hypercomputer/xpk/README.md

 # More advanced facts:

+* `xpk cluster create` accepts a `--tpu-topology` flag to allow for custom tpu topologies.
+See https://cloud.google.com/kubernetes-engine/docs/concepts/tpus#topology for more details.

-* Workload create accepts a --env-file flag to allow specifying the container's environment from a file.
+* `xpk workload create` accepts a `--env-file`` flag to allow specifying the container's environment from a file.
 Usage is the same as Docker's [--env-file flag](https://docs.docker.com/engine/reference/commandline/run/#env)